tabidah-usmani/voice-patient-registration/README.md

 - **Duplicate Detection:** The agent recognizes returning callers by phone number (via `lookup_patient_by_phone`) and offers to update their existing record instead of creating a duplicate.
 Fully verified over real phone calls.
 - **Multi-language Support:** The system prompt instructs the agent to detect when a caller speaks in or requests another language (e.g., "Hablo español") and switch its responses accordingly for the remainder of the call.
 - **Appointment Scheduling (mock):** After a successful registration, the agent offers to schedule a first appointment via a `schedule_appointment` tool, which returns mock confirmation details (no real calendar integration, per the assessment's guidance that mock data is acceptable).
+During development, this tool was initially misconfigured with the wrong webhook URL (pointing at the update-patient endpoint instead of its own), which was caught via call transcript review and corrected.
 - **Call Recording/Transcript Storage:** Every call's transcript is captured via Vapi's end-of-call webhook and stored in a dedicated `call_transcripts` table, linked to the matching patient record by phone number where available.
 See the Data Model and REST API sections above.
-- **Dashboard:** A read-only web dashboard (`/dashboard`) displays all registered patients with basic stats and search, reading live from the existing `/patients` endpoint.
+- **Dashboard:** A read-only web dashboard (`/dashboard`) displays all registered patients with stats (total patients, insurance/emergency-contact coverage, and total recorded calls via `/calls`) and a searchable patient table, reading live from the existing `/patients` and `/calls` endpoints.
+- **Automated Tests:** A pytest suite (`test_main.py`) covers patient CRUD, every field-level validation rule (state, DOB, phone, ZIP, sex), duplicate-phone rejection, and soft-delete behavior, running fully isolated against an in-memory SQLite database — no live server or external services required.
+See the Testing section below.